 - Cmake - used on all the platforms (version 3.19 or above required)

-Manticore sources are hosted on github.
-Clone the repo, then
+Manticore source code is hosted on GitHub.
+Clone the repo, then checkout a desired branch or tag.
+Branch

 git clone https://github.com/manticoresoftware/manticoresearch.git cd manticoresearch git checkout manticore-3.6.0